 The Rhythm of Business (RoB)

-Aligning and setting up RoB is a key element when it comes to outsourcing.
-This should contain stakeholders, projects, project timelines, status updates, and other critical processes.
-Once that has been set, both sides know their dependencies and specific processes can be put in place.
+Aligning and setting up RoB is a critical element of outsourcing.
+This should contain stakeholders, project timelines, status updates, and other vital processes.
+Once that has been set, both sides know their dependencies, and specific processes can be implemented.

 Handover and workshops

-Whenever outsourcing, it is good practice to get a partner up to date.
-It is essential to share everything related to the area to which an outsourcing partner is hired for.
-This will help them get up to speed and provide value in a quicker manner.
-These handovers/workshops should include knowledge sharing from both sides and it helps with team-building.
+It is good practice to get a partner up to date whenever outsourcing.
+It is essential to share everything related to the area for which an outsourcing partner is hired.
+This will help them get up to speed and provide value more quickly.
+These handovers/workshops should include knowledge sharing from both sides, and it helps with team-building.

 It is suggested to have such sessions once in a while to keep all parties up to date and to allow knowledge sharing of best practices.

-In Helmes, we believe in long-lasting partnerships that enable both sides to grow.
-In the data world we currently focus on providing three services:
+At Helmes, we believe in long-lasting partnerships that enable both sides to grow.
+In the data world, we currently focus on providing three services: